markmi/acpphint/README.md

 GPLv2.
 This is what sets the license for the source code in `acpphint_src/`.
 (I did not bother to make distinct licensing for the `acpphint_src/makefile.*` examples.)
-That code's license in turn sets the overall license to also be GLPv2 (no earlier, no later), despite OpenBSD_vintage-ISC licensed source in `other_src_used/` also being built and linked in.
+That code's license in turn sets the overall license to also be GLPv2 (no earlier, no later), despite OpenBSD-vintage-ISC licensed source in `other_src_used/` also being built and linked in.
 ##### Changelog . . .
 ###### [0.1.24] 2021-Jul-06 (start) . . .
 2021-Aug-23 (final)